Skip to content

 Settings Tab

 Edit the provider’s name, status (active / inactive), API key, base URL, and per-provider rate limit (requests per minute).
+This tab also exposes free-tier configuration — enable a free tier and set requests/day, tokens/day, and the reset cadence so free-tier-first routing can track remaining quota.
 Changes are saved via PUT /api/admin/providers/:id.

 Models Tab

-Lists all models registered under this provider, showing each model’s ID, capabilities (e.g. chat, embedding, vision), and status.
-Models are managed on the dedicated Models page but are displayed here for context.
+Lists all models registered under this provider, showing each model’s ID, capabilities (e.g. chat, embeddings, vision), and status.
+You can enable/disable all models in bulk (via POST /api/admin/models/bulk-update) and toggle each model’s free-tier eligibility here.
+Models are otherwise managed on the dedicated Models page.

 Health Tab